How to Use PartyTown with GA4 Events

 </script>

-Another thing need to add is partytown config, we need to configure where's the partytown lib if we don't want to use the default folder.
-Also, we need to pass global variable to partytown so it will forward from worker thread to the main thread.
+Another thing to add is the Partytown config.
+You need to configure where the Partytown library is located if you don't want to use the default folder.
+Also, you need to forward global variables to Partytown so it will forward them from the worker thread to the main thread.

-Since, our GA4 needs datalayer and gtag, so we need to add these. forward: ['dataLayer.push', 'gtag'].
+Since our GA4 needs dataLayer and gtag, we need to add these: forward: ['dataLayer.push', 'gtag'].

 <script>